House Republicans are pushing Trump's big bill to the brink of passage

 Democrats united against ‘ugly bill’

-Democrats unified against the bill as a tax giveaway to the rich paid for on the backs of the most vulnerable in society, what one called “trickle down cruelty.”
+Democrats unified against the bill as a tax giveaway to the rich paid for on the backs of the most vulnerable in society, what they called “trickle down cruelty.”

 “Have you no shame?” said Rep. Rosa DeLauro, D-Conn.
 “Have the moral courage to oppose this bill.”

-The House Democratic Leader Hakeem Jeffries called it “one big ugly bill.”
+House Democratic Leader Hakeem Jeffries invoked the powerful history of the nation’s Independence Day holiday, and asked: “What does any of that have to do with this one, big ugly bill?”

+He read for nearly two hours from a binder of letters, written by people across the country explaining how the health care programs have helped their families — and how devastating cuts would hurt.

-Pushing the package this far in Congress has been difficult rom the start.
+Hauling the package this far in Congress has been difficult from the start.
 Republicans have struggled mightily with the bill nearly every step of the way in the House and Senate, often succeeding only by the narrowest of margins: just one vote.
+In the Senate, Vice President JD Vance broke the tie vote.
 The slim 220-212 majority in the House leaves Republicans little room for defections.

 Political costs of saying no